'They live in the future' - Chennaiyin FC's Enes Sipovic in awe of Qatar's 2022 World Cup stadiums! | Goal.com

 "I have to say Qatar is a really amazing place.
 The facilities and infrastructure over there is at a top, top level.
 There aren't too many stadiums around the world, like they have in Qatar.
 They live in the future!" he told Goal.

-"I had a chance to play in three stadiums that have been built for the 2022 FIFA World Cup.
+"I had a chance to play in two stadiums that have been built for the 2022 FIFA World Cup.
 It's like from the future."

 Sipovic was also left impressed by the revolutionary Advanced Cooling Technology that controls the ambient temperature inside the stadium and keeps it cool, despite the weather outside.